 Hi, friends!
 Laurie here.
 With conference season upon us, it's time to start thinking about pitching, so I thought this older post would be rather appropriate right now! <3

 For many, the primary goal at a writer's conference is to get their work in front of agents and editors.
 There are usually first-come-first-serve appointment slots available, and there are also more organic opportunities to meet these professionals, as well.
-Ashley wrote a fantastic post about pitching last week, but I wanted to expand on that fine line between promoting yourself and being pushy.
+Ashley wrote a fantastic post about pitching, and I wanted to expand on that fine line between promoting yourself and being pushy.